Chords and strumming

 ‘Starman’ is a single off the legendary and groundbreaking album ‘Ziggy Stardust and The Spiders from Mars’ by the legendary David Bowie.

 There are some very unusual chords played in ‘Starman’, the Bbadd#11 being the one that stands out the most.

 To make the one guitar arrangement sound as full as possible, other chord shapes have sometimes been used which didn’t feature in the original.

 The most obvious example of this is the initial open position Gm chord that starts off the verse.

 ‘Starman’ is in the key of F, not a very common key for songs written on the guitar.
-The key of F is much more common on the piano, which hints at which instruments the song was written on.
+The key of F is much more common on the piano, which hints at what instrument the song was written on.

 The intro starts off with the unusual Bb#11 chord.

 | Bb#11 | Bb#11 | Fmaj7 | Fmaj7 | x2

-The verse is more traditional as it has a II – I – V progression, like this:
+The verse is more traditional with its II – I – V progression.

 | Gm | Gm | F | F | C | C7 |